discapes/peltipoliisi2/ARCHITECTURE.md

 ## Timing & Pacing
 - **Rendering cadence**: The main loop calculates the next frame deadline (`next_frame += frame_interval`) and sleeps until that point.
 Using `sleep_until` instead of `sleep_for` mitigates drift accumulation.
-- **Realtime event pacing**: When enabled, the reader thread derives microsecond deltas from the first event timestamp and sleeps until the corresponding wall-clock target.
+- **Realtime event pacing**: The reader thread derives microsecond deltas from the first event timestamp and sleeps until the corresponding wall-clock target.
 This makes the run duration approximate the original capture span.
-- **Fast mode**: Setting `FAST_EVENTS` skips sleeps in the reader thread, filling frames as fast as IO and decoding allow.

 ## Frame Lifecycle
-1. Accumulate events (pixel coloring) into `frame` during the current interval.
-2. At frame boundary (render iteration): copy to local `display` then clear the shared `frame`.
-3. Display `display` and overlay stats.
-4. Begin new accumulation window.

-This produces a live strobing view of recent activity rather than a cumulative trace.
-Removing the clear step would turn the visualization into a persistent density map.
+1. Accumulate events by incrementing `counts(y, x)` for each event.
+2. At render time: build a binary mask (`counts >= threshold`) and set those pixels to white in `display`.
+3. Clear `counts` to zero to start a fresh frame.
+4. Overlay stats and show.

 ## Event Decoding Details
 Each 8-byte record contains two 32-bit little-endian words: